 We evaluate the effect of accounting and tax treatment of particular forms of compensation on an ongoing basis and make modifications to compensation policies in response where appropriate.
 Under current U.S. tax rules, compensation paid to our NEOs in excess of \$1,000,000 is generally not deductible by us.
 In designing our executive compensation program and determining the compensation of our executive officers, including our named executive officers, our compensation committee considers a variety of factors, including the potential impact of the \$1,000,000 deduction limit.
 While the Compensation Committee is mindful of the benefit of the full deductibility of compensation, it believes that stockholder interests are best served if the Compensation Committee retains maximum flexibility to design executive compensation programs that meet stated business objectives.
-Accordingly, while considering tax deductibility as a factor in determining executive compensation to levels that will be deductible.
+Accordingly, while considering tax deductibility as a factor in determining executive compensation, the Compensation Committee may not limit such compensation to levels that will be deductible.